-39 The "ix" stands for integrated assessment modelling with exogenous uncertainties.
+&lt;sup>33 The "ix" stands for integrated assessment modelling with exogenous uncertainties.
 MESSAGEix is a versatile, dynamic systems-optimization modelling framework developed by the IIASA Energy, Climate, and Environment (ECE) Program 1 since the 1980s.

-The 2023 edition for Phase IV does not have many changes compared to the 2022 edition used for Phase III.
-However, some of the notable differences are:
+The 2024 edition for Phase V does have several changes compared to the 2023 edition used for Phase IV.
+Some of the notable differences are: